MSUSAzureAccelerators/Smart-Spaces-Sustainability-Accelerator/README.md

 Any use of third-party trademarks or logos are subject to those third-party's policies.

 ## Get Started
-To get started, follow the steps outlined in this document ink below:
+To get started, follow the steps outlined in the link below:

 [DEPLOYMENT_STEPS.md](https://github.com/MSUSSolutionAccelerators/Smart-Spaces-Sustainability-Solution-Accelerator/blob/main/Documentation/DEPLOYMENT_STEPS.md)